-640 radiances.
-In this study, we present an improved cloud detection scheme based on a standard multilayer perceptron, a subcategory of feedforward artificial neural networks (ANNs).
+dard multilayer perceptron, a subcategory of feedforward artificial neural networks (ANNs).
 It applies a softmax activation function in the output layer for binary classifications (i.e., clear sky or cloudy), while a log-loss function is minimized to determine the model weights.
 A second setup, which applies a linear output in the output layer and determines the model weights by minimizing the mean squared error, is used to produce a cloud top pressure (p{CT}) estimate from MLS radiances that approximates the MODIS retrievals.

-This new algorithm is shown to not only reliably detect high and mid-level convection containing even small amounts of cloud water, but also to distinguish between high-reaching and mid- to low-level convection.
+This new algorithm is shown not only to reliably detect high and mid-level convection containing even small amounts of cloud water but also to distinguish between highreaching and mid-level to low convection.

-To train the ANN models we colocated global MLS brightness temperatures (T_B), sampled on 208 days between 2005 and 2020, with nadir-viewing MODIS-retrieved cloud properties aggregated within a 1° × 1° box (in latitude and longitude) around each MLS profile.
-This yielded a median cloud cover (C), p{CT} , and cloud water path (Q_T) associated with each of the 162,117

-- 650 MLS scans in the colocated data set.
-These variables are used to discriminate clear sky (C < 1/3 and $Q_T < 25 \text{ g m}^{-2}$) from cloudy ($C \ge 2/3$, 100 hPa $\le p{CT} < 700$ hPa, and $Q_T > 50 \text{ g m}^{-2}$) profiles.
-Overall, the input variables for the ANN consist of 1,710 MLS-observed T_B from different spectral bands, channels, and minor frames (i.e., views at different altitudes in the atmosphere).
+To train the ANN models we colocated global MLS brightness temperatures (T_B), sampled on 208 d between 2005 and 2020, with nadir-viewing MODIS-retrieved cloud properties aggregated within a 1° × 1° box (in latitude and longitude) around each MLS profile.
+This yielded a median cloud cover (C), p{CT} , and cloud water path (Q_T) associated with each of the 162 117 MLS scans in the colocated data set.
+These variables are used to discriminate clear-sky (C < 1/3 and $Q{\rm T} < 25 \,{\rm g \, m^{-2}}$) from cloudy ($C \ge$ 2/3, 100 hPa $\leq p{CT} < 700$ hPa, and $Q_T > 50$ g m-2) profiles.
+Overall, the input variables for the ANN consist of 1710 MLS-observed $T{\rm B}$ values from different spectral bands, channels, and minor frames (i.e., views at different altitudes in the atmosphere).
 After setting aside 10% of the data to serve as an independent test data set, comprehensive testing and cross-validation procedures are conducted to identify the right set of hyperparameters (i.e., model settings).
-The ideal model parameters are - used to train 100 different ANN models, where the colocated data are randomly shuffled and split into 70% training and 20% validation data (referenced to the size of the original data set).
-Three binary classification metrics are calculated for every model run to evaluate the cloud classification performance for unseen data: the accuracy (Ac), F1 Score (F1), and Matthew's correlation coefficient (Mcc).
-Similarly, the Pearson product-moment correlation coefficient (r) and root-mean-square deviation (RMSD) provide the means to evaluate the performance of the p{CT}-models.
-Average values and standard deviations from each set of 100 different model runs are Ac = 0.934 ± 0.001, F1 = 0.937 ± 0.001, Mcc = 0.868 ± 0.003, r = 0.819 ± 0.001, and - RMSD= 80.268 ± 0.160 hPa.
+The ideal model parameters are used to train 100 different ANN models, where the colocated data are randomly shuffled and split into 70% training and 20% validation data (referenced to the size of the original data set).
+Three binary classification metrics are calculated for every model run to evaluate the cloud classification performance for unseen data: the accuracy (Ac), F1 score (F1), and Matthew's correlation coefficient (Mcc).
+Similarly, the Pearson product-moment correlation coefficient (r) and root mean square deviation (RMSD) provide the means to evaluate the performance of the $p{\rm CT}$ models.
+Average values and standard deviations from each set of 100 different model runs are $Ac = 0.934 \pm 0.001$, F1 = 0.937 ± 0.001 , Mcc = 0.868 ± 0.003 , $r = 0.819 \pm 0.001$, and $RMSD = 80.268 \pm 0.160$ hPa.
 The high statistical scores and low variability in the results illustrate that the two ANN algorithms yield reliable cloud classifications and p{CT} estimates for previously unseen observations.